 If your prefer more classic, grown-up tailoring, then Tom Ford is your man.
-The 'O'Connor' suit is made in Italy, it's tailored for a slim fit, with strong, padded shoulders, generous lapels, and three front flap pockets.
+The 'Shelton' suit is made in Italy, it's tailored for a slim fit, with strong, padded shoulders, generous lapels, and three front flap pockets.

 The suit is made from a Prince of Wales checked wool that is exceptionally smooth to handle.
 Of course, you have to complete the suit with the matching trousers.

 2. Kingsman Harry's Navy Super 120S Wool and Cashmere-blend suit

 A classic suit from everyone's favourite spy film (after James Bond)